On the Fence About Buying Your First Gun?

 There are also laws that limit where and how you can carry your weapon, as well as endless choices of ammunition to sort through.
 We thought we would take some of the guesswork out of buying your first firearm and highlight some easy answers to tough questions.

 The largest concern most people have with owning guns is safety.
 This is completely understandable.
 If you get a little nervous the first time you hold a firearm, that’s perfectly normal.
 My father taught me to respect these things for the powerful tools they are, and you should too.
 There are some simple safety precautions that you should always follow when dealing with firearms.
 I should emphasize that these precautions are not some suggested guidelines.
-These are rules you must follow.
+These are rules that you must follow.

 The Four Universal Rules Of Gun Safety